I apply engineering rigor to the financial hype.

 I am not a financial "guru."
 I am not a crypto trader.
 I am an Electrical Engineer (B.E.) and a Scientific Copy Editor with six years of experience dissecting complex systems.

-My journey into this space began with a simple question: "Where does the value come from?"
+My journey into this space began with a simple question: "Where does the value of Bitcoin come from?"

 Why I Write